Commonsense Direct and Digital Marketing by Drayton Bird: Book Review & Takeaways

 Turn them into a FRIEND

 Particular emphasis is placed on the third step.
-You should treat customers like individuals.
+Treat customers like individuals, not as a blind mass.
 You should be a trusted figure in their life.
 And with every correspondence you should build a continuous, mutually advantageous relationship over time.

-Any keen businessperson knows that a repeat customer is infinitely more valuable than fighting tooth and nail for new buyers.
-Plus, by becoming a trusted figure in their life, they'll be more likely to hear you out when you have something truly valuable for them.
+Any keen businessperson knows that a repeat customer is more valuable than fighting tooth and nail for new buyers.
+Plus, by becoming a trusted figure in their life, they'll be more likely to hear you out the next time you have something valuable to share.

 3.)
 Add value to the customer's life